stolostron/rhacm-docs/manage_cluster/create_azure.md

 5. Enter the base domain information that you configured for your Azure account.
 See [Configuring a custom domain name for an Azure cloud service](https://docs.microsoft.com/en-us/azure/cloud-services/cloud-services-custom-domain-name-portal) for more information.
 This name is used in the hostname of the cluster.

 6. Select **Microsoft Azure** for the infrastructure platform.
-See [Supported managed cloud providers](cloud_providers.md) to learn more about other available cloud providers.

 7. Select your provider connection from the available connections on the list.
-If you do not have one configured, or want to configure a new one, see [Creating a provider connection on Azure](conn_cloud_aks.md).
+If you do not have one configured, or want to configure a new one, see [Creating a provider connection on Azure](prov_conn_azure.md).

+8. Specify a **Release image** that you want to use for the cluster.
+This identifies the version of the Red Hat OpenShift Container Platform image that is used to create the cluster.
+If the version that you want to use is available, you can select the image from the list of images.
+If the image that you want to use is not a standard image, you can enter the path to the image that you want to use.

-8. Configure the *Node pools* for your cluster.
+9. Configure the *Node pools* for your cluster.

   The node pools define the location and size of the nodes that are used for your cluster.